 Even on data which had been manually cleaned and error-checked by a human several times BarnebyLives was able to reduce transcription errors, identify typos, make nomenclature suggestions, and reformat text elements for downstream use.
 While none of the 73 families were misspelled, BarnebyLives made 24 suggestions on naming, identified 16 typos, identified 2 instances where an incorrect family was entered, and 0 instances where an outdated circumscription was applied.
 At the level of family BarnebyLives flagged 6 records where the author follows an alternative taxonomy, and flagged 0 records in error.

 In the 292 genera analysed BarnebyLives identified 57 discrepancies at the level of genus between user submitted and processed data.
-In 36 of these instances the user supplied an outdated name (20 unique genera).
-BL flagged 5 records where the author follows an alternative taxonomy (3 genera total), and flagged 0 records in error.
+In 36 of these instances the user supplied an outdated name (20 unique genera), flagged 5 records where the author follows an alternative taxonomy (3 genera total), and flagged 0 records in error.

-Of the 819 species analysed (615 distinct species) BarnebyLives flagged 55 records.
-BL 28 detected instances of misspelled epithets (28 unique species).
+Of the 819 species analysed (615 distinct species) BarnebyLives flagged 55 records, and detected 28 instances of misspelled epithets (28 unique species).
 In 15 of these instances the user supplied an outdated name (15 unique species).
-BL flagged 2 records where the author follows an alternative taxonomy (2 unique species), and flagged 9 records in error.
+It also flagged 2 records where the author follows an alternative taxonomy (2 unique species), and flagged 9 records in error.
 The final record was an egregious error where the order of the specific epithet and the genus name.

 The number of author abbreviations which were not in the appropriate format were XX (% percent), in nearly all cases the presence or absence of a period were the issue.
 5 records were appropriately flagged for issues with auto fill increment of the longitude value, and 3 records were also auto-flagged for increases in latitude values (% of records).